HacKanCuBa/blake2signer/docs/docs/examples.md

 The [`NullSerializer`](serializers.md#blake2signer.serializers.NullSerializer) is useful when one needs to deal with bytes but want compression and encoding capabilities.
 Otherwise [`Blake2Signer`](signers.md#blake2signer.signers.Blake2Signer) or [`Blake2TimestampSigner`](signers.md#blake2signer.signers.Blake2TimestampSigner) should be preferred.

+!!! warning
+    Only a `bytes` input, or at most a `str` one, can be used with this serializer.

 === "Source"

     ```python